 History of the Morgan Dollar:

 At one time citizens could turn in their Silver Certificates at the U.S. Treasury in return for a valuable Morgan Dollar.
-The Morgan Dollars were from a bags of silver dollars from the Philadelphia Mint.
+The Morgan Dollars was from a bags of silver dollars from the Philadelphia Mint.
 This caused huge popularity between 1962 and 1964 and millions of Morgan and Peace Dollars were sold to the general public.
 The demand was so high that long lines formed outside the U.S. Treasury, some even leaving with wheelbarrows of coins.
 This is also when the U.S. Treasury discovered unknown mint bags of more than 2.8 million Carson City Silver Dollars.
 Because Carson City Silver Dollars were a lower mintage, The Treasury department decided to hold them back.
 Later, the coins were sorted and mounted in plastic holders.
 In the early 1970’s, these coins were advertised all over the U.S. Post offices, banks, TV, Posters and Brochures.
 All proceeds went to the U.S. Treasury.

 - Carson City (CC)